Best Trading Platforms for algorithmic trading (2026) Guide

 Pros

-- Strong platform ecosystem for API-based workflows and monitoring
+- Strong ecosystem for API-based strategies and systematic portfolio management

 Cons

-IG – Best for reliability and research-led execution
+IG – Best for regulated access and API-capable execution

-- Who it’s for: Beginners to Intermediate traders building rule-based strategies
+- Who it’s for: Beginners to advanced traders who prioritise safety and platform resilience

 | Regulation | Tier-1 Regulated (FCA/ASIC/CySEC) |